Today I’m going to go through many cheap options for Sony full-frame cameras.

 At F 2.8 picture quality is lovely and sharp in the middle of the image.

-Although contrast could carry just a tiny bit more weight, the image corners, are actually not bad at all.
+Although contrast could carry more weight, the image corners are not bad.

-The good news, though, is that it’s only moderate, and in all my test pictures, I never noticed any distortion problems at F 2.8.
+The good news is that it’s only moderate, and in all my test pictures, I never noticed any distortion problems at F 2.8.

-The lens configures down to 25 centimeters, just about good enough for smaller subjects at F 2.8; the close-up image quality is fairly sharp.
+The lens configures down to 25 centimeters, just about good enough for more minor subjects at F 2.8; the close-up image quality is pretty sharp.

-Although a little color fringing is notable on contrasting edges stopped down to four though, and that is gone, replaced with some lovely extra contrast.
+Although a bit of color fringing is notable on contrasting edges stopped down to four, that is gone, replaced with some lovely extra contrast.

 F 2.8 is just about bright enough for some casual Astrophotography, and the ultra-wide-angle helps too, of course, at F 2.8 over in the corners.

-And finally, bokeh, this is obviously not a lens that’s intended to bring you out of Vegas backgrounds.
+And finally, bokeh, this is not a lens intended to bring you out of Vegas backgrounds.

-But if you do get close enough to your subject, then the resulting bigger all around it will always look nice and soft.
+But if you get close enough to your subject, the resulting bigger will always look nice and soft.

-So, overall, then, as you might have guessed, I really quite liked this one.
+So, overall, as you might have guessed, I liked this one.

-In terms of its optics, the lens’s shining attribute is its impressive sharpness, and that’s helped along with the fact that the major slip-ups in any other optical area.
+In terms of its optics, the lens’s shining attribute is its impressive sharpness, which has helped with significant slip-ups in any other optical area.

 Incredible usefulness and impressive image quality can only mean one thing this little lens has to come highly recommended.

-I will break this thing down; as usual, I am covering the build, the value, performance, and everything in between, so you can decide if this thing is going to be right for you.
+I will break this down; as usual, I am covering the build, the value, performance, and everything in between, so you can decide if this is going to be right for you.

 They’re good, feel good, and it’s made well.

-Its tough rubberized zoom and focus rings make this feel like a little armored tank, but it definitely feels like a hobbyist lens; it doesn’t have that professional field.
+Its rigid rubberized zoom and focus rings make this feel like a little armored tank, but it feels like a hobbyist lens; it doesn’t have that professional field.

-I do like it though, the size and weight really make this lens shine, and only 420 grams or just under a pound.
+I like it; the size and weight make this lens shine, and only 420 grams or just under a pound.

-It’s very versatile and what it can do and where you can take it.
+It’s very versatile, what it can do, and where you can take it.

-Notice that it doesn’t have any buttons or switches, and it has a nice short throw, letting you go from one end of the zoom range to the other very quickly.
+Notice that it doesn’t have any buttons or switches and has a nice short throw, letting you go from one end of the zoom range to the other very quickly.

-The rubberized coating feels very nice and sturdy and just gives you a bit of confidence when it comes to zooming in and focusing.
+The rubberized coating feels very nice and sturdy and gives you confidence when zooming in and focusing.

 The focus ring is electronically coupled to your camera and is smooth and accurate.

-On the front element, you’ll find a convenient fluorine coating, basically, that allows water and oil to be repelled, as well as things like dirt and dust and moisture and fingerprints.
+On the front element, you’ll find a convenient fluorine coating that allows water and oil to be repelled, as well as dirt, dust, moisture, and fingerprints.

-One thing that I’m not actually happy to see is how the lens actually extends when you zoom.
+One thing that I’m not happy to see is how the lens extends when you zoom.

 It doesn’t extend the overall length of the lens, but it may open this lens up for unnecessary dust and moisture and whatnot to get in.

-It does have a nice solid metal mount that you’d expect, as well as a beautiful rigid rubber gasket, giving you that extra little bit of confidence when it comes to weather sealing.
+It has a pleasant solid metal mount that you’d expect and a beautiful rigid rubber gasket, giving you that extra bit of confidence in weather sealing.

-When we’re talking value, it’s incredible and the value is definitely there.
+When we’re talking value, it’s incredible, and the value is there.

-One good thing about the autofocus is that it’s basically silent.
+One good thing about the autofocus is that it’s silent.

 Following subject and face tracking on my A7iii with this lens was pretty good and reliable for the most part.

-17 millimeters is quite sharp in the middle and fairly good up into the corners.
+17 millimeters is quite sharp in the middle and relatively good up into the corners.

-This lens is fairly good for the price for what it is, sharpness.
+This lens is pretty good for the price for what it is, sharpness.

-This lens does suffer from some pretty heavy vignetting and distortion, which is not uncommon in a lens like this.
+This lens suffers from some heavy vignetting and distortion, which is not uncommon in a lens like this.

-It makes an ideal vlogging lens, assuming you have embodied image stabilization in your camera because this lens is not image stabilized.
+It makes an ideal vlogging lens, assuming your camera has embodied image stabilization because this lens is not image stabilized.

-When it comes to bokeh, it doesn’t absolutely blow you away.
+When it comes to bokeh, it doesn’t blow you away.
 I would say it’s about average.

-But once again, Do keep in mind that it’s not image stabilized.
+But once again, keep in mind that it’s not image stabilized.